Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 1. Phishing and fraud prevention

-AI scans emails for phishing attempts.
-It analyzes language patterns and sender behavior.
+AI scans emails for phishing attempts, analyzing language patterns and sender behavior.
+Accuracy improves while false positives reduce.

 2. Automated incident response